Tall Ship Sailing with Cornwall Wildlife Trust

 Even if you’ve never set foot on a boat before, the coasts of Cornwall give great sheltered sailing grounds that are the perfect setting for getting to grips with a traditionally rigged tall ship.
 The professional and friendly crew will be on hand to show you the ropes, hoist the sails and even offer the helm.

 Cornwall is very much home for Bessie Ellen, who has worked in and out of Cornish ports for many years.
 The county is also home for skipper Nikki, so she is well-versed in showing guests hidden coves and secret spots during the voyage.
-With a seaquest CWT expert on board too, this voyage will certainly takes guests to all the best wildlife watching spots in Cornwall.
+With a Seaquest Cornwall Wildlife Trust expert on board too, this voyage will certainly takes guests to all the best wildlife watching spots in Cornwall.